8n8/bigwebthing/README.md

 The server checks that the first part is indeed something that it recently gave out, then that the hash of the whole meets the current difficulty.

+## Username encoding

+A username is a variable-length integer, at least one byte long.
+It is encoded by prefixing it by a byte containing its length.

 ## TCP API

 It will accept incoming TCP connections.
 The client's first message should be like this:

-	sized server ID
+	sized username
 	16 bytes: secret session key

-Then the client should just listen on the connection.
-Messages from the server can take these forms:
+Then the client should just listen on the connection, and use it to upload messages to the server.
+Each message should be not more than 16KB, and should start with a 2-byte Little-Endian length.

+Server to client

-	Request for an ephemeral key:
+	Request for an ephemeral key
 		1 byte: 0
 	New message from another user
 		1 byte: 1
+        32 bytes: my ephemeral public key
+        96 bytes: handshake message
+            32 bytes: sender ephemeral public key
+            48 bytes: sender encrypted static key
-		sized bytes: sender username
+                32 bytes: sender static key
+                16 bytes: authentication tag
+            16 bytes: authentication tag for empty payload 48 bytes: encrypted transport message
+            32 bytes: blob ID
+            16 bytes: authentication tag
+    New username
+        1 byte: 2
+        username
+    Proof of work info
+        1 byte: 3
+		1 byte: difficulty
+		16 bytes: random
+    Price
+        1 byte: 4
+        4 bytes: price in GBP^(-4)
+    Ephemeral key
+        1 byte: 5
+        32 bytes: public ephemeral key
+        username: owner of key
+    No ephemeral key
+        1 byte: 6
+        username: potential owner of key
+    Blob
+        1 byte: 7
-		32 bytes: message hash
+        32 bytes: blob ID

-		(The reason for sending the hash rather than the whole message is to protect the user from DDOS attacks from unwanted senders.
-If they don't recognise the username they can just request that the message is deleted without downloading it.)

-## HTTP API

-The maximum request body size is 16KB.

-/api
+        blob

+Client to server

 	Create account
-	    Request
 		1 byte: 0
 		24 bytes: proof of work
 		16 bytes: random session key
-		Response:
-			username
+        32 bytes: static public key
 	Get proof of work info
-		Request
         1 byte: 1
-		Response
-			1 byte: difficulty
-			16 bytes: random
 	Send message
-		Request
 		1 byte: 2
 		16 bytes: session key
-			sized bytes: my username
+		my username
-			sized bytes: recipient username
+		recipient username
 		message
-	Download message
-		Request
+    Upload blob
         1 byte: 3
         16 bytes: session key
         sized bytes: my username
-			32 bytes: message hash
-	Delete message
-		Request
+        32 bytes: blob ID (must be unique, so random is best) blob
+	Download blob
 		1 byte: 4
 		16 bytes: session key
+		my username
+		32 bytes: blob ID
+	Delete message
+		1 byte: 5
+		16 bytes: session key
 		sized bytes: my username
 		32 bytes: message hash
 	Get price
-		Request
-			1 byte: 5
-		Response
-			4 bytes: price in GBP^-4
-	Get ephemeral key for user:
-		Request:
 		1 byte: 6
+	Get ephemeral key for user
+		1 byte: 7
 		24 bytes: proof of work
-			sized bytes: their username
+		their username
-		Response:
-			a key or empty if there isn't one
-	Upload ephemeral key:
+	Upload ephemeral key
-		Request:
-			1 byte: 7
+		1 byte: 8
 		16 bytes: session key
 		sized bytes: my username
 		32 bytes: the key

 # Client to client

 ## API

-A message is made up of a chain of diffs, and some blobs.
-It is encoded as follows:
+A message is a tarred Git repository.
-	+ 4 bytes: number of diffs
-	+ sequence of diffs
-	+ sequence of blobs, where a blob is some length-encoded bytes

 Then the message is sliced up into 15KB chunks, each chunk is encrypted, and is sent.